Chronic Obstructive Pulmonary Disease

 - Learn relaxation techniques and other methods to manage stress.

 - Seek emotional support from professionals, family, and friends.
-Anxiety can increase the rate of respiration.
-This makes breathing more strenuous.
+Anxiety can increase how fast you breathe and make breathing more strenuous.

 A small number of patients may benefit from surgery.
 Surgery options include removing a part of the lung.
 You could also have a lung transplant.